Charles R. Enicks

 Vice President of Facilities Support Services

-Before joining MCG Health, Inc., Howard was Vice President of Campus Services at LifeBridge Health in Baltimore, Md.
+Before joining the health system, Howard was Vice President of Campus Services at LifeBridge Health in Baltimore, Md.
 Previously, he served as Director of Facilities Management and Construction at Georgetown University Hospital in Washington, D.C.; as a Project Manager at Kroll Construction in Owings Mill, Md.; and as Director of Facilities at Sinai Hospital of Baltimore.
 Howard has also served in various capacities in facilities management at Johns Hopkins University in Baltimore.

 Howard received a Bachelor of Arts degree from the University of Maryland in College Park and a Master of Science degree in Business Management from Johns Hopkins University.